Faecal Calprotectin Assay Range

 In 2013 NICE published it’s Diagnostics Guidance DG11 that recommended that the faecal calprotectin test be used to help doctors distinguish between IBDs, such as Crohn’s disease and ulcerative colitis, and non-inflammatory bowel diseases, such as IBS.

 Excellent negative predictive value enabling non-invasive differentiation between organic IBD and functional IBS.

 Therapy monitoring: Ensure compliance and successful therapy by detecting a decrease in calprotectin levels.

 Relapse prediction: An increase in calprotectin can be an indicator for possible IBD relapse in the future

-Historically, clinical gastroenterologists have had to use invasive endoscopy to differentially diagnose between these conditions.
-Not only is this stressful for the patient it carries a certain risk and is costly and time consuming for the NHS.
+Historically, clinical gastroenterologists have had to use invasive endoscopy to differentially diagnose between IBD and IBS.
+Not only is this stressful for the patient it carries a certain risk and is costly and time consuming for the NHS and other healthcare providers.

 Using faecal calprotectin testing screens out IBS patients with an in vitro test, preventing the need for unnecessary endoscopy procedures.

 Simplified with sample preparation using CALEX extraction devices

 A Tool to Monitor IBD06/01/21 Download: 6.99KB